 The actual bottleneck

-In most B2B SaaS product organizations, prioritization works like this: a PM spends 15 to 20 hours per cycle manually reviewing product analytics, skimming support tickets, pulling notes from sales calls.
-At the end of that process, they have a rough mental model of what customers are saying.
-That model goes into a planning conversation, where it competes with other rough mental models from other PMs, plus whatever the CEO heard from a big customer last Tuesday.
+In most B2B SaaS product organizations, prioritization works like this: a PM spends 15 to 20 hours per cycle manually reviewing product analytics, skimming support tickets, pulling notes from sales calls, and conducting customer interviews and discovery calls.
+At the end of that process, they have a rough mental model of what customers are saying, their pain points, and a sense of which opportunities deserve focus.
+That model goes into a planning conversation, where it competes with other rough mental models from other PMs, plus whatever the CPO or CEO heard from a big customer last Tuesday.

 The output is a roadmap.
 And because the process is slow, manual, and subjective, teams regularly build things they believed customers wanted rather than things customers demonstrably need.
 They find out they were wrong six months later, in production, after engineering has invested.

-AI made shipping faster.
-It did not fix the process that decides what to ship.
-The cost of being wrong just went up.
+AI is making shipping faster.
+It has not fixed the process that decides what to ship.
+The cost of being wrong is going up.

 When you move fast in the wrong direction

-Now you can ship weekly.
-You find out quickly.
-The failure is obvious and attributable.
+With AI-enabled teams, you can ship weekly.
+You find out quickly, and often.

 AI made building cheap.
 It also made being wrong expensive.
 Most product orgs haven't updated their prioritization process to account for either.